-This program sequence is useful to display phone numbers when you do not know what directory code they have been programmed under.
+This program sequence is useful to display phone numbers, area codes and area code reference numbers when you do not know what directory code they have been programmed under.
 This sequence also gives you the option to delete the phone number after it is displayed.

-- 1. Press 25 and enter the four-digit MASTER CODE (beep). - 2.
+- 1. Press \ 25 and enter the four-digit MASTER CODE \ \ \ (beep). - 2.
 The first directory code will be displayed.
-Press to view the phone number programmed under this directory code.
-If the first digit is flashing, this is the area code reference number and indicates a long distance phone number. - 3.
-Press to go to the next step. - 4.
-Press to move forward to the next directory code, or press 0 to delete the shown phone number and move forward to the next directory code. - 5.
-After the last phone number is displayed and or 0 is pressed, this programming sequence will automatically end itself.
+Press \ to view the phone number, area code reference number and area code programmed under this directory code.
+The telephone number will display for 2 seconds, then the area code reference number and area code will display for 2 seconds.
+This sequence will repeat itself. - Press \ to go to the next step. - 4.
+Press \ to move forward to the next directory code, or press 0 to delete the shown phone number and move forward to the next directory code. - 5.
+After the last phone number is displayed and \ or 0 is pressed, this programming sequence will automatically end itself.
 This will be indicated by a long tone (beeeeeep) or you can press 0#TOGETHER to end this programming step at any time (beeeeeep).